Daeronth/DnD5e-Aurora-Builder/README.md

 ## What’s Included

 - **Way of the Fire Elementalist (Monk Subclass):** A monk tradition that channels inner flames into devastating spells and fiery strikes.
+- ** This subclass for monk was requested by one of my players, it's already on dandwiki so credit goes to whoever created it.
+Refer to --> https://www.dandwiki.com/wiki/Way_of_the_Fire_Elementalist_(5e_Subclass)

 ---